+The title of the piece Abysm derives from the literary quotation heading the first of the 3 movements of the entire work.
 Not uncommonly writers put a motto - often a short quotation from famous literary pieces ... on the page preceding their own work, as an "appetizer" of sorts or a spiritual and mental companion to what the reader is about to experience.
-That´s exactly what I had in mind, when I set out to compose this piece for BCMG.
+That´s exactly what I had in mind, when I set out to compose this piece for Birmingham Contemporary Music Group.

 Each of the 3 movements is inspired by a short literary quotation taken out of its original contents, serving solely as a spiritual inspirator for the music that follows; in other words, it´s the beauty and profundity of the words and the many-layered associations yielded by them, which are mirrored in the music.

 The 3 tone-poems - or tone-chapters, rather, are:

-"...The Spectre Rose in Pain/A Shadow blue obscure & dismal."(W.Blake "Vala or the Four Zoas")
+"...The Spectre Rose in Pain/A Shadow blue obscure & dismal."(from William Blake "Vala or the Four Zoas")